Home

 You can email an inquiry or order securely through antiqbook

 Ito Kyoto.
 [Naruto Kaminari Oshin ?].
 Tokyo, Kinsendo 1886 (Meiji 19).
 18x12cm publisher's colour illustrated boards with cloth spine; four illustrations, three double page.
-A fabulous copy in a chic case by binder, writer and fastidious collector Atsuo Ikuta.
+A fabulous copy in a chic case by binder, writer and fastidious collector Ikuta Atsuo.
 At first I thought this had somehow been recased with new endpapers but the whole book is on the same almost translucent paper and it all matches exactly a shabby copy I found illustrated.
 Au$500

 This might appear to be the first edition but it turns out that an edition appeared in 1883 from a different publisher with different illustrations.
 This is the story of the tattooed woman desperado Kaminari (or Rai?)
 Oshin - Naruto Kaminari might translate as roaring or raging thunder.